pactflow/katacoda-workshops/pactflow-getting-started-java/step2.md

 ### Create our Product Model

-Now that we have our basic project, let's create our `Product` domain model:
+Now that we have our build system in place, let's create our `Product` domain model:

 `example-consumer-java-junit/src/main/java/com/example/products/Product.java`{{open}}
 <pre class="file">